King's School, Auckland

 King's School is a primary school for boys from the Early Learning Centre (4-years-old) to Year 8 (13-years-old).
 It is situated in Auckland, New Zealand, and it also has strong links to the Anglican church; the Anglican Bishop of Auckland and the Dean of Auckland are permanent members of the school's Board Of Governors.
 The school sits on the former site of King's College and was established there on 6 June 1922 when the College moved to its current site in the South Auckland region of Otahuhu.
 Boys at King's School are offered a variety of curriculum activities.
-These include numeracy, literacy, Christian education, physical education, science, technology, art, music, drama, band and French.
+These include mathematics, literacy (written language and reading), social sciences, religious education (RE), physical education (PE), science, technology, art, music, drama, band and French.

 History

 The school was registered as "King’s Preparatory School Auckland" in 1921 and opened on 6 June 1922 with 164 boys, after the King’s College Secondary Department moved to Middlemore.
 The King's College headmaster, Colonel Charles Thomas Major, passed the site in Remuera to the newly formed King’s School Board of Governors, and continued to play an active role at the school.
+The site was formerly the residence of businessman and Auckland City Mayor James Clark, and was home to a large home known as The Tower, which remains a part of the King's School campus.